sdavis22/HRNet_SingleGPU/README.md

 # High-resolution networks (HRNets) for Semantic Segmentation

+##
+- We didn't use this because Pytorch is dated and difficult to use.
+Keras is a much better framework in terms of usability and portability, so we ended up going with that.

 ## Branches
 - This is the implementation for PyTroch 1.1.
 - The HRNet + OCR version ia available [here](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/HRNet-OCR).